LIVE

 Phoenix Metro (Valley of the Sun)

 The Phoenix metro is where the vast majority of Arizona gun shopping happens.
-Tombstone Tactical — yes, named after that Tombstone — operates out of the Valley with a massive online and retail presence and carries everything from handguns and rifles to NFA items.
-C2 Tactical has state-of-the-art indoor range facilities in both Scottsdale and Tempe, with programmable target carriers and advanced ventilation systems that make shooting there a genuinely premium experience.
-They are also one of the better resources for staying current on Arizona gun law changes.
+Tombstone Tactical, yes, named after that Tombstone, runs a massive online and retail operation out of the Valley and carries everything from handguns and rifles to NFA items.
+C2 Tactical has state-of-the-art indoor ranges in both Scottsdale and Tempe, with programmable target carriers and serious ventilation that make a range trip there feel genuinely premium.
+They are also one of the better local resources for keeping up with Arizona gun law changes.

 Tucson and Southern Arizona

-Tucson is Arizona’s second-largest city and has a firearms market shaped by two major forces: Davis-Monthan Air Force Base and the proximity to the Mexican border.
-The base brings roughly 8,000 jobs and generates a billion dollars in annual economic impact for the Tucson metro.
-The Hub’s original Tucson location has been a destination for years, offering indoor range lanes, full-auto machine gun rentals, and a retail floor stocked with everything from EDC pistols to historic revolvers.
+Tucson is Arizona’s second-largest city, and its firearms market is shaped by two forces: Davis-Monthan Air Force Base and the closeness of the Mexican border.
+The base brings roughly 8,000 jobs and a billion dollars in annual economic impact to the metro.
+The Hub’s original Tucson location has been a destination for years, with indoor lanes, full-auto rentals, and a retail floor that runs from EDC pistols to historic revolvers.

 Prescott, Flagstaff, and Northern Arizona

-Prescott holds a special place in Arizona’s firearms world: Sturm, Ruger and Company operates a major manufacturing plant here at 200 Ruger Road.
-In 2022, this single facility produced over 432,000 firearms — roughly 92 percent of all guns manufactured in the entire state.
+Prescott holds a special place in Arizona’s firearms world.
+Sturm, Ruger and Company runs a major manufacturing plant here, and in 2022 that single facility produced 432,162 firearms, roughly 92 percent of every gun made in the entire state that year.
 That makes Prescott a genuine firearms industry town, not just a place that sells guns.

 Up in Flagstaff, Ruff’s Sporting Goods has been in business since 1932 and remains one of northern Arizona’s oldest firearms and sporting goods retailers.
-Timberline Firearms and Training is Flagstaff’s only indoor shooting range.
-Sportsman’s Warehouse operates a location on Historic Route 66 and serves as the primary big-box option for northern Arizona hunters heading into the Kaibab, Coconino, and Prescott National Forests.
+Timberline Firearms and Training is Flagstaff’s only indoor range.
+Sportsman’s Warehouse on Historic Route 66 is the primary big-box option for hunters heading into the Kaibab, Coconino, and Prescott National Forests.

 Yuma and the Border Region

-Yuma sits at the convergence of Arizona, California, and Mexico, and its gun culture is heavily influenced by two massive military installations: Yuma Proving Ground (1,300 square miles, one of the largest military installations on Earth, where the Army tests everything from artillery to missiles) and Marine Corps Air Station Yuma (the busiest air station in the Marine Corps).
-Together, they create a concentration of military personnel who are active firearms buyers and shooters.
+Yuma sits where Arizona, California, and Mexico meet, and its gun culture leans hard on two massive military installations.
+Yuma Proving Ground covers about 1,300 square miles and ranks among the largest military installations on Earth, where the Army tests everything from artillery to missiles.
+Marine Corps Air Station Yuma is the busiest air station in the Marine Corps.
+Together they put a heavy concentration of service members, all of them active buyers and shooters, into a relatively small desert market.

 Comparison of Top-Rated Arizona Gun Stores

-The table below highlights some of the best-known firearms dealers in Arizona based on Google reviews, reputation, and our own verification.
-Arizona has one of the most competitive gun store markets in the country, so you have real options regardless of where you live in the state.
+The table below rounds up some of the best-known firearms dealers in Arizona based on Google reviews, reputation, and our own verification.
+This is one of the most competitive gun store markets in the country, so you have real options no matter where in the state you live.

 StoreCityRatingReviewsTypeBest For